 1) What is Clubmark?

-The club has achieved ECB Clubmark accreditation, which is awarded to cricket clubs by the England and Wales Cricket Board when the cricket club is able to demonstrate that it meets the ECB Clubmark criteria across four areas:
+The club has achieved ECB Clubmark accreditation for 2022-25, which is awarded to cricket clubs by the England and Wales Cricket Board when the cricket club is able to demonstrate that it meets the ECB Clubmark criteria across four areas:

 - Duty of Care and Safeguarding Children;